org-cloudbees-dragan/traditional-ha/README.md

 ## Browser shows Side is nt secured/Missing SSL Certificate

 We run on localhost, an SSL certificate is not part of the demo now.
-If you hit SSL issues in your browser when you access the Operations center, do the following:
+If you hit SSL issues in your browser when you access the Operations Center, do the following:

 ### Disable "HTTPS Only" mode